 Because of its light weight and malleability, aluminum finds itself well suited to a variety of applications that require hollow or complex shapes.

-Strength and malleability: Extruded aluminum can be strengthened by making adjustments to the profile including varying wall thicknesses and internal reinforcement in the profile design.
+- Strength and malleability: Aluminum extrusions can be strengthened by making adjustments to the profile including varying wall thicknesses and internal reinforcement in the profile design.
 In colder temperatures, aluminum actually becomes stronger, so it’s great for outdoor applications or products exposed to cold weather.

-Corrosion resistance: Extruded aluminum does not rust, and its surface is protected by a naturally occurring oxide film.
+- Corrosion resistance: Aluminum extrusions do not rust, and their surface is protected by a naturally occurring oxide film.

-Noncombustible and non-sparking: Extruded aluminum does not burn and is non-sparking, making it well suited for applications in explosive or highly flammable environments.
+- Noncombustible and non-sparking: Aluminum extrusions do not burn and are non-sparking, making it well suited for applications in explosive or highly flammable environments.

-Excellent electrical conductivity: Extruded aluminum can be an economical choice for projects involving electricity because it has a much higher conductivity than other materials (i.e., copper), and it’s much less expensive.
+- Excellent electrical conductivity: Aluminum extrusions can be an economical choice for projects involving electricity because they have a much higher conductivity than other materials (i.e., copper), and they are much less expensive.

-Non-magnetic properties: Because they won’t conduct a magnetic charge, extruded aluminum is useful in applications where magnetic fields come into play.
+- Non-magnetic properties: Because they won’t conduct a magnetic charge, aluminum extrusions are useful in applications where magnetic fields come into play.

-Reflective qualities: For projects where areas need to be shielded from light or radiation, extruded aluminum can be a great choice because of its ability to reflect such elements.
+- Reflective qualities: For projects where areas need to be shielded from light or radiation, aluminum extrusions can be a great choice because of its ability to reflect such elements.

-Customizable profiles: In addition to standard extrusion profiles, specific profiles can be designed for extruded aluminum to meet functional, aesthetic, and manufacturability objectives.
+- Customizable profiles: In addition to standard extrusion profiles, specific profiles can be designed for aluminum extrusions to meet functional, aesthetic, and manufacturability objectives.